jordaneremieff/asgi-examples/README.md

 # asgi-examples

 This repository exists to provide proof-of-concept implementations of the ASGI specification in an attempt to help encourage its adoption by the maintainers and developers of existing projects.
-The example adapters are not robust, complete solutions for integrating ASGI into an existing Python framework - they are intended to be simple demonstrations based on my personal understanding of ASGI at this point.
+The example adapters are not robust, complete solutions for integrating ASGI into existing Python frameworks - they are intended to be simple demonstrations based on my personal understanding of ASGI at this point.

 Please open an issue if you would like to see a specific framework example.